 Ayton, D. (2023).
 Chapter 5: Qualitative descriptive research.
 In Qualitative research in health.
 Open Educational Resources Collective.

 Churiana Sudrajat, D. A., Simanjorang, C., Fitrianti, A. D., & Zahra, A. S. A. (2024).
-Keterbatasan Mobile JKN sebagai bentuk Universal Health Coverage di era digitalisasi: Literature review.
+Limitations of Mobile JKN as a form of Universal Health Coverage in the digitalization era: Literature review.
 Jurnal Biostatistik, Kependudukan, dan Informatika Kesehatan, 4(3), Article 4.

 Cometto, G., Buchan, J., & Dussault, G. (2020).
 Developing the health workforce for universal health coverage.
 Bulletin of the World Health Organization, 98(2), 109–116.